Marantesss/vue-js-why-so-much-love/slides.md

 # What can you expect from this talk?

-We're going to talk about Vue (well duh...), following the
+We're going to talk about Vue (well duh...) by discussing the following topics:

 - 🙋‍♂️ **Who am I?** - And why should you even listen to me in the first place
 - 🧑‍💻 **My experience** - spoiler alert: it has been great so far :)